sjhinzo/AWS_pipeline/C1_W2_Assignment.md

-# Week 2 Assignment:<br>An Example of the Data Engineering Lifecycle
+An Example of the Data Engineering Lifecycle

 In this lab, you will set up and run a data pipeline example that shows all the stages of the data engineering lifecycle.
 Your source system will be a